 - Dremel (for cutting/grinding – this is probably the biggest point of difficulty for the average person, but it was really not that bad)

 - Basic tools

-This DOES require cutting/trimming with a dremel, but this was the solution I found most reasonable.
+This DOES require cutting/trimming with a dremel of the battery shroud/airbox, but this was the solution I found most reasonable.
 Please do at your own risk.
 If you feel uncomfortable, just take it to a professional.

 Old battery at the top – new battery at the bottom.
 Went with a 51R from Advanced Auto because of a coupon I had.
-I believe any 51R is equivalent.
+I believe any 51R will fit.
 The Autocraft Gold came with a 3yr warranty.

 Old battery removed

 Test fitting the new battery.
 It was a squeeze – but don’t be discouraged, it fits!
 And I think the 51R I got was a little longer than other 51Rs.
 Note, I took off the blue clamp that was holding the main power cord that leads to the red terminal in this picture.
 Fairly typical plastic clip, I just wedged in a screwdriver and knife on the sides to undo it.

 There was also a 10mm bolt holding the other side of the terminal, as shown in the picture.
 Undid that bolt so I would have more room to move it around.

 I cut the corners of the right side of the battery holder so I could still use it – I didn’t cut the right side off though, just the edges, so when I sat it down it would still be of use.